-Olamide has recorded up to seven albums, starting from ‘Rapsodi’ to ‘Lagos Nawa’, the music contents of each album shows the obvious alteration in his rap music.
+Olamide has recorded up to Nine albums, starting from ‘Rapsodi’ to ‘Carpe Diem’, the music contents of each album shows the obvious alteration in his rap music.
 The music star once sent a clear message to his fans on ‘Local Rappers’.
 On the track he got featured by Reminisce alongside Phyno where he said ‘street ti take over punchline o jawo mo’ which obviously clears the confusing air of his switch.

 Truth to be told, Olamide has given rise to the fame of so many artistes in the industry today.
 Not just singers, but rappers before and ever since the inception of his record label YBNL.
 Some of these artistes are Phyno, Lil kesh, CDQ, Chinko Ekun, Davolee, Skuki, Dj Enimoney, Ycee, Adekunle Gold, and so many others and that proves his switch really had little or no effect on his music.